AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-tech-corner/troubleshooting/speed-issue.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: tips-tricks-and-troubleshooting-workfront-proof-tech-corner
-title: Speed issues in Workfront Proof
+title: Speed issues in [!DNL Workfront] Proof
-description: This help page can help you determine if any speed issues that you might be experiencing when using Workfront Proof are related to your ISP or Workfront Proof's content delivery network.
+description: This help page can help you determine if any speed issues that you might be experiencing when using [!DNL Workfront] Proof are related to your ISP or [!DNL Workfront] Proof's content delivery network.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 42e999a6-5b27-482d-a7cf-b8030272da32
 ---
-# Speed issues in Workfront Proof
+# Speed issues in [!DNL Workfront] Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-This help page can help you determine if any speed issues that you might be experiencing when using Workfront Proof are related to your ISP or Workfront Proof's content delivery network.
+This help page can help you determine if any speed issues that you might be experiencing when using [!DNL Workfront] Proof are related to your ISP or [!DNL Workfront] Proof's content delivery network.

-Speed problems are generally due to the local ISP connection or local internet access setup (for example, where a proxy server is used) and so are unfortunately outside of the control of Workfront Proof.
+Speed problems are generally due to the local ISP connection or local internet access setup (for example, where a proxy server is used) and so are unfortunately outside of the control of [!DNL Workfront] Proof.

 That said, there are a few steps you can take to check your connection speed which will&nbsp;allow for the root cause of the issues you are experiencing to be determined.
 All of these steps are equally important for the troubleshooting process and we would encourage you to take the time to gather information on all of the listed steps to ensure the most accurate diagnosis of the problem.